Who's in the mood for fall comfort food? This vegetarian pot pie ticks all the cozy dinner recipe requirements you could ever dream of!

 - 1 cup vegetarian broth

-- 2-4 tbsp flour Use more or less flour depending on how thick you want your filling
+- 2-4 tablespoon flour Use more or less flour depending on how thick you want your filling

 - 1 large egg yolk

-- 1/2 tsp pepper Or more, to taste
+- ½ teaspoon pepper Or more, to taste

 - Preheat oven to 350F.